LatinR/web-LatinR2021/_posts/2018-08-29-last-minute-preparations.md

 * We remind you that LatinR adheres to this [code of conduct](http://latin-r.com/coc/).

 * We will use [Slack](https://join.slack.com/t/latin-r/shared_invite/enQtNDA3MjM3MTQwOTM1LTRiZGM2Mjc0ZDU2YzE5OTBmYWRhNDRiYzMzY2M1MDk3MzNjOTUzZTdlZWMyZmJiZjYzMWE4Y2VkNTk0MWFmNDA) to keep in touch.
 If haven't yet, we suggest you to join.
 It is a great space to resolve any issues about travel if you are coming to Buenos Aires.
 We will also be organising social activities there.
+To learn more about what Slack is and how it's used we recommend [this link](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-).

 * During the conference we will be tweeting from [@LatinR2018](https://twitter.com/LatinR2018) with hashtag [#LatinR2018](https://twitter.com/search?q=%23latinr2018).